 Our personal solution

 At ERGO, we think it’s important to make connections with your customers firsthand and treat their privacy with respect.
 Being able to give your customers the best experience possible with the data they choose to provide is what makes their online experience worthwhile.
-With our Personalization Engine, we want to harness the power of consumer data to deliver personalized, 1:1 experiences across the entire email journey.
+With ERGO, we harness the power of consumer data to deliver personalized, 1:1 experiences across the entire email journey.